Fridays 14:30-16:00 (CTLE office)

 - Shakespeare (MA)

 Katrine Wong joined the University of Macau in 2008 and holds an associate professorship.
 She is an Associate of the Higher Education Academy.
-She teaches in the areas of English Renaissance Drama and Autobiography.
+She teaches in the areas of English Renaissance Drama and Creative Writing.

 Wong is also a classically trained pianist and operatic soprano, holding professional titles of FTCL (Solo Piano) and LTCL (Voice Performance) from Trinity College London.
 She is Conductor of Coro Perosi of Macao.